sofianouar/Telemedicine-desktop-app-using-ontologies/README.md

-H.xlsx : contains mostly all the name of hospitals of Algeria Medecin.xlsx : contains names of the doctors connected (have already registered) to the app Projet.owl / Projet1.owl : are files generated containing the ontology, they're to run in protege
+H.xlsx : contains mostly all the name of hospitals of Algeria Medecin.xlsx : contains names of the doctors connected (have already registered) to the app Projet.owl / Projet1.owl : are files generated containing the ontology, they're to run in protege for the executable app please check Cde>App.py or download at : https://drive.google.com/file/d/1AN6UzI5df6FdnMpphOw2unhlyDWj9pqH/view?usp=sharing for the source code :

 # How to use the project
 You should pull the project into your local workspace, and run the Ikovid shortcut.